pwin17/decisionTree/README.md

 # Decision Tree program in Python3

 This program will
-  * calculate the entropy and information gain
+  * calculate the entropy and information gain of input data
   * build a decision tree based on the calculated values
   * produce training set accuracy
   * shuffle the input data to create test set and calculate the test set accuracy